IsaKiko/gotosql-extension/README.md

 # how do I install this

 1. Clone this repo and navigate to the folder.
-The home folder includes the file `gotosql-<version>.vsix`.
 2. Install npm
 3. Run `npm install vsce`
+4. Run `vsce package` to build the extension
-4. Run `code --install-extension <path-to-vsix-file>`
+5. Run `code --install-extension <path-to-vsix-file>`